thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * Fix: Mixed-content notice on the checkout page for sites with SSL
 * Fix: Incorrect price ID gets added to the cart when multiple purchase buttons are placed on the same page with the price_id parameter
 * Fix: Removed Yugoslavia from the country list since it is not a country anymore
-* Fix: Quantity field not shown on purchase buttons with the [purchase_link] short code
+* Fix: Quantity field not shown on purchase buttons with the [purchase_link] shortcode
 * Tweak: Automatically disable buy now buttons when taxes are enabled since they do not support taxes
 * Tweak: Automatically disable the edd_test_ajax_works() test if the Airplane Mode plugin is enabled
 * Tweak: Updated translation files for many languages